 The information below is organized in accordance with our four reportable segments.
 See "Executive Overview - About Intuit" earlier in this Item 2 and Note 12 to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report for more information.
 All of our segments operate and sell to customers primarily in the United States.
-Total international net revenue was approximately 10% for each of the three months ended October 31, 2023 and 2022.
+Total international net revenue was approximately 9% and 10% of consolidated net revenue for the three and six months ended January 31, 2024, respectively.
+Total international net revenue was approximately 9% and 10% of consolidated net revenue for the three and six months ended January 31, 2023, respectively.